polterguy/hyper-ide/helpers/help-files/06 - Hypereval/03 - Managing your snippets.md

               delete-widget:foo-bar
 ```

+You can of course combine any of the above arguments to your **[hypereval.snippets.search]** invocations.

 ### Evaluating multiple snippets at the same time

 You can also evaluate multiple snippets at the same time by providing an expression to **[hypereval.snippets.evaluate]**.